The Italian History of the Automobile

 Incidentally, this was better than any apple strudel I had during my visit to Austria, and I told the waitress that.
 It wasn’t called strudel, because if it had been, I wouldn’t have ordered it.
 Perhaps I’m more of a strudel person than I thought.

 I visited Mille Vigne again, this time to pick up a few bottles to take home, and then spent the afternoon in a pastime that Detroit and Torino share ….
 Cars!
 I went to the national automobile museum, which was a lot of fun.
-It was really fascinating to look at the old European cars, of which there were many Italian models on display.
+I really enjoyed looking at the old European cars, of which there were many Italian models on display.

 20120506-182916.jpg